BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

-The Chairman, Secretary, Treasurer, Manager and one Committee member of each Club shall complete and sign the following Agreement annually which shall be deposited with the Competition, together with the application for membership for the coming season or upon indicating that the Club intends to compete.
+The Chairman and the Secretary of each Club shall complete and sign the following agreement which shall be deposited with the Competition together with the Application for Membership for the coming season, or upon indicating that the Club intends to compete.

 8. QUALIFICATION OF PLAYERS

 a) (i) Contract Players, as defined in the Football Association Rules, are not permitted in this Competition with the exception of those Players who are registered under Contract with the same Club who have a team operating at Steps 1 to 6 of the National League System.

 It is the responsibility of each Club to ensure that any Player signing a registration form for that Club has, where necessary, the required International Transfer Certificate.
 Clearance is required for any player aged 12 and over crossing borders including Wales, Scotland and Ireland.

 (ii) While serving in any branch of Her Majesty’s Regular Forces, a player must first obtain the consent of his Association Secretary before signing a registration form to play for a Club.